LADY IN THE PEW

 And Keith realized that if he didn’t speak now—if he didn’t let it bleed out—it would rot in him, just like it had rotted in the man across from him.

-Keith drew in a long breath, held it until his ribs ached.
+Keith looked at the pastor, really looked, and the words formed on his tongue before he could stop them.
 “I had a party,” he said finally.
 The words came thick, like forcing pus from a boil.
 “Beer.
 Food.
 Music.
-My brother came.
-Ben.”
+My brother was there.
+Joe.”

 The name cracked in his throat.

 “By the end of the night he was passed out on my couch.
 I should’ve taken his keys.
-Should’ve locked the door.
 But he woke up around midnight, shook it off, said he was fine to drive.
 I laughed.
-Told him, ‘You’ll regret that in the morning.’
-He smiled that smug smile.”
+Because you see, he wasn’t.
+Not by a long shot.”

 Greeley didn’t move.